 The algorithm works as follows:

-The key idea behind Freivalds' algorithm is that if C equals A x B, A x v should always equal B x v for any randomly chosen vector v.
-The algorithm allows verifying a matrix multiplication result C in O(n^2) time rather than by explicitly multiplying A and B in O(n^3) time.
+The fundamental concept of the Freivalds' algorithm lies in the fact that when C equals A x B, the product of A and a randomly chosen vector v should always be equal to the product of B and v.
+This algorithm enables the validation of a matrix multiplication outcome C in O(n^2) time, as opposed to the traditional method of explicitly multiplying A and B in O(n^3) time.

 Given n x n matrices A, B and the claimed product matrix C, Freivalds' algorithm works as follows: